rikunert/rikunert.github.io/_posts/2017-06-01-star-trek-episodes-ratings.md

 Then, I add star ships to show which colour corresponds to which series.
 I found the star ship images online and put them [on my github](https://github.com/rikunert/Star_Trek_ratings) for your convenience.
-Just download them, put them in a folder and add the path to this folder in line 2 of the function.
+Just download them, put them in a folder and add the path in line 2 of the function.

 ```python
 def add_starship(ax_, ship, xy, imzoom):